tofumatt/kijiji-kombat/README.markdown

 ## License

-MIT-licensed; you can basically do whatever you want with rails-annoying.
+MIT-licensed; you can basically do whatever you want with kijiji-kombat.
 Patches welcome though!
 See LICENSE.txt more.

 Copyright (c) 2011 Matthew Riley MacPherson.